Midlife Aches & Load Signals

 1. Morning Stiffness That Takes Hours to Clear

-You wake up tight, creaky, or sore — and it lingers well into the day.
+You’re stiff when you wake up and it doesn’t ease until mid-morning — an hour, sometimes two.
+This is a recovery failure pattern, not arthritis, not primary inflammation.
 Overnight sympathetic dominance, poor lymphatic clearance, connective tissue dehydration, and inflammatory load that didn’t resolve overnight all prevent the system from completing its recovery window.

 Overnight recovery failing to complete.